City-of-San-Jose/OpenData/README.md

 This repository contains information about Open Data activities at the City of San José.

+October 2018 - The City uploaded the Open Data Community Architecture V3.2 which incorporated feedback from the partners.

 February 2018 - The City released its Open Data Community Architecture V3.0.

 Open Data Community Architecture (ODCA) outlines City's new approach to data management with the goal to enable the City to -